 int main() {

-vector<vector<int>> permutations = arrayPermutations(arr);
+std::vector<std::vector<int>> permutations = arrayPermutations(arr);

-//Printing the permutations of vector arr
+// Printing the permutations of vector arr

-cout<<" [ ";
+std::cout << " [ ";

 }